javascript-tutorial/en.javascript.info/1-js/05-data-types/12-json/article.md

 alert( user.friends[1] ); // 1
 ```

 The JSON may be as complex as necessary, objects and arrays can include other objects and arrays.
-But they must obey the format.
+But they must obey the same JSON format.

 Here are typical mistakes in hand-written JSON (sometimes we have to write it for debugging purposes):